-John Kerry is expected to offer the Kerry-Landrieu Small Business Hurricane Katrina Disaster Relief Amendment today on the Senate Floor today.
-C-Span 2 is broadcasting the Senate session.
-Below is an advance copy of the summary of the amendment: Kerry-Landrieu Small Business Hurricane Katrina Disaster Relief Amendment Deferred Payments on SBA Disaster Loans: Disaster loan borrowers (homeowners or businesses) would have a two-year period after receiving a disaster loan before they would need to begin making interest and principal payments on the loan — as we did for 9-11 victims.
+Summary of the Snowe-Kerry-Vitter-Landrieu Small Business Hurricane Katrina Disaster Relief Amendment (S.Amdt.
+1717) Changes to original Kerry-Landrieu proposal in parentheses Deferred Payments on SBA Disaster Loans: Disaster loan borrowers –homeowners or businesses — would have a one-year period after receiving a disaster loan before they would need to begin making interest and principal payments on the loan — as we did for 9-11 victims.
 (Reduced from two-year period) Refinancing of Existing Disaster Loans and Business Debt: Many small businesses in the Hurricane Katrina disaster zone are paying off existing disaster loans or other business debt.
 This provision would allow these debts to be refinanced under the disaster loan program to help businesses consolidate and reduce debt with low-interest loans.
 Extension … Continue reading